BabDev/WebSocketBundle/docs/managing-middleware.md

 # Managing Middleware

-By default, this bundle registers [server middleware](/open-source/packages/websocket-server/docs/1.x/middleware) by finding all services with the `babdev.websocket_server.server_middleware` tag and sorting them by priority.
+By default, this bundle registers [server middleware](/open-source/packages/websocket-server/docs/1.x/middleware) by finding all services with the `babdev_websocket_server.server_middleware` tag and sorting them by priority.

 Below is the list of middleware provided by this bundle and the library and their default priorities: